 You should hire an experienced and aggressive Lexington car accident attorney who can communicate on your behalf to ensure that your rights and interests are protected.

-Common Injury Cases We Handle
+Common Injury Cases We Handle From Car Accidents

 At Morgan.
 Collins, Yeast & Salyer, we help people in Lexington and throughout Kentucky seek compensation for the injuries that they’ve suffered in a car accident.
 Serious injuries can cause medical bills and other obligations to pile up.